Hartland Abbey: Filming location

+The Hartland Quay Hotel is part of the Estate and this location has also hosted many film crews, one of the earliest being for the Disney 1950 adaptation of Treasure Island.

-The Blackpool cottage on the Estate featured as Mrs Dashwood's home in the 2008 BBC mini-series Sense and Sensibility and was the location for a 2012 edition of BBC1's Antiques Roadshow.
+The Blackpool cottage on the estate featured as Mrs Dashwood's home in the 2008 BBC mini-series Sense and Sensibility and was the location for a 2012 edition of BBC1's Antiques Roadshow.
 The cottage was also used as a location for the 2016 BBC/AMC mini-series The Night Manager.

-The Estate has also been used for the filming of Rosamund Pilchers novel The Shell Seekers as well as for the failed game show Hercules, which lasted one series.
+The estate has also been used for the filming of Rosamunde Pilcher's novel The Shell Seekers, as well as for the failed game show Hercules, which lasted one series.
 Numerous other films have been made including a sequence in the BBC Top Gear programme and of the CBBC/Canadian production of children's TV series Malory Towers broadcast in 2020.
-The Hartland Quay Hotel is part of the Estate and this location has also hosted many film crews, one of the earliest being the Disney studio for Treasure Island.